Cocotus/Jenkins.NET.Configuration.Notes/README.md

 - ReportGenerator.exe https://www.nuget.org/packages/ReportGenerator/
 - NugetServer like Baget (its free and open source and works) https://github.com/loic-sharma/BaGet/

-Copy Nuget.exe together with Installation folders of OpenCover and Reporter Nuget Package in a new folder called JENKINSTOOLS and move that folder to C:\ root.
+Copy Nuget.exe together with Installation folders of OpenCover and Reporter Nuget Package in a new folder called ___JENKINSTOOLS___ and move that folder to C:\ root.
 So result structure should look something like that:

 ![alt text](https://github.com/Cocotus/JenkinsCIConcept/blob/master/Jenkins_Tools.png "Logo Title Text 1")

 Tip:
 You can simply create a new Visual Studio project and get the Opencover, Reporter and Cobertura NugetPackages using Nuget packet managment menu.
-After installation go to .package folder and copy the opencover and reporter folders from there to JENKINSTOOLS.
+After installation go to .package folder and copy the opencover and reporter folders from there to ___JENKINSTOOLS___.
 Right click on folder after moving it to C:\ and set folder rights to read/write for users.

 ### 2. Required Jenkins Plugins
 - Source Code Plugin like Git Plugin: allows use of Git as a build Source Code Management